is a film written by J. Michael Straczynski (Babylon 5

 - All in the Eyes: This effect is used in one of the scenes where the distraught Christine is in the police station, calling attention to the emotion in her eyes.

-- Ambiguous Ending: Walter is not returned to Christine... but in the epilogue, one of Northcott's escaped victims has been found.
+- Ambiguous Situation: Walter is not returned to Christine... but in the epilogue, one of Northcott's escaped victims has been found.
 He says that both he and Walter escaped from their prison, but were separated in the dark.
 Maybe Walter was recaptured by Northcott, maybe he got away.

 - Badass Preacher: Briegleb is a firebreathing Determinator in his mission to expose the LAPD's wrongdoings.